Once you've applied for aid, you will receive a financial aid award offer.

 Contact KHEAA directly:

 Respond to KHEAA's request for information as soon as possible to avoid delays in processing your aid.
-KHEAA will notify UT's Financial Aid Office once verification is complete (or SAR comments are resolved) and will make any necessary changes to your aid at that time.
-In most cases, we will notify you of changes to your aid via email to your UT email account.
+If selected, federal student aid (and aid from any need-based program) cannot be disbursed until verification and/or SAR Comments requiring resolution are complete.
+KHEAA will notify UTampa's Financial Aid Office once verification is complete (or SAR comments are resolved) and will make any necessary changes to your aid at that time.
+In most cases, we will notify you of changes to your aid via email to your UTampa email account.
 Changes to your aid are visible immediately on Workday from the "Finances" tab.

 Accept or Decline Offered Aid